GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/magento/index.md

 [here](https://youtu.be/2gXPMUsLOfU).
 In the video we use a Gluu Server as the OpenID Provider.

 ## Requirements
-In order to use the Magento Extension you will need a standard OP (like Google or a Gluu Server) and an active oxd server.
+In order to use the Magento Extension you will need a Magento site, standard OP (like Google or a Gluu Server) and an active oxd server.

 - This plugin is compatible with Magento versions: 1.5 - 1.9.2.